Human Development and Family Sciences

-The College of Human Sciences is committed to research that is focused on individuals, families, and their environments for the purpose of improving and enhancing the human condition.
-Our internationally recognized centers, research clusters and institutes are led by outstanding faculty members who are invested in advancing research in the areas of obesity, recovery science, and retirement planning and living.
+The Human Development & Family Sciences department is committed to research that is focused on individuals, families, and their environments for the purpose of improving and enhancing the human condition.
+Our programs are designed to advance and prepare for future Human Development and Family Sciences faculty and feature world-class facilities and nationally renowned researchers.

 Child Development Research Center